Seismic Testing and

 Since the 1970s, a host of partner organizations working collaboratively has greatly advanced our understanding of the unique coastal ecology of Georgia’s offshore, marshes and critical nearshore habitats.
 These organizations have included the Georgia Department of Natural Resources’ Coastal Resource Division, the University of Georgia Skidaway Institute, The Georgia Conservancy, The Nature Conservancy, Gray's Reef National Marine Sanctuary and Sapelo Island National Estuarine Research Reserve.
 During this time, the population of Georgia’s coastal region has more than doubled.
 Given the unique conditions of Georgia’s coast with only four of the 14 barrier islands being significantly inhabited, any offshore oil and gas piping or support infrastructure will be located in populated areas (barrier island or mainland) or in conserved critical maritime coastal habitat.

 Our federal agencies and elected officials should recognize that Georgia has done a remarkable job protecting our coastal assets for the benefit of our citizens, and that the largest functioning marsh estuary on the East Coast should not be jeopardized by this leasing program.
-Elected officials from Islamorada, Florida to Maine, including the Governors of neighboring Florida and South Carolina, have stated their opposition to offshore drilling and seismic testing due to economic and environmental concerns.
-The Georgia Conservancy believes that our elected officials in Georgia, both at the local, state and Federal levels, should reiterate or declare their opposition to this most recent effort to open up our waters to oil and gas leases.
-We ask for them, as well as concerned citizens, to provide their comments of opposition to the Bureau of Ocean Energy Management.
+Elected officials from Islamorada, Florida to Maine, including the Governors of neighboring Florida and South Carolina, have stated their opposition to seismic testing and offshore oil and gas drilling due to economic and environmental concerns.
+The Georgia Conservancy believes that our elected officials in Georgia, both at the local, state and Federal levels, should reiterate or declare their opposition to this most recent effort by the Trump Administration to expand oil and gas exploration and infrastructure into our offshore waters and onshore communities.

 Click here for more information on the Georgia Conservancy's Coastal Program